 I already sent my transcripts to UW Seattle or UW Tacoma.
 Can you retrieve them?

 Because all UW campuses have separate admissions offices, applicants need to send all transcripts and/or required documents to UW Bothell even if you already sent them to UW Seattle and/or UW Tacoma.
 We do not share student application files, transcripts or any other application documents with UW Seattle or UW Tacoma.

 However, if you have taken classes at any University of Washington campus (UW Seattle, UW Tacoma or UW Bothell), you do not need to submit official transcripts for those classes, as we have access to those records.

-I attended a high school or/and college outside the U.S. What document should I submit to UW Bothell?
+I attended a college outside the U.S. What document should I submit to UW Bothell?

 All international post-secondary transcripts must be evaluated by an approved translation and evaluation company (see below).
 All evaluations must be completed with official documents sent to the evaluation company directly from institutions.
 A course-by-course evaluation must be sent to the Office of Admissions at UW Bothell in a sealed envelope or other means of official transmission directly from the evaluation agency.

 If you can obtain a transcript in English from your institution, please verify with the Office of Admissions for approval.